ocaml-multicore/kcas/README.md

 don't do that, then it is possible that we incorrectly report the queue as being empty.

+Also, as should be clear, the side-effect performed by calling `back_to_middle queue` is committed immediately every time it is called regardless of the outcome of the transaction attempt.
+This is safe, because `back_to_middle queue` does not logically change the state of the queue.
+It merely performs a helping step, that is invisible to outside observers, towards advancing the internal state of the queue.
+This is a common pattern in lock-free algorithms.

 As subtle as these kinds of lock-free algorithms are, this approach avoids the potential starvation problems as now consumers do not attempt a slow transaction to race against producers.
 Rather, the consumers perform quick adversarial races